ramaprasadguduru/java-application/README.md

 # sudo systemctl start jenkins

 5. Create Jenkins Pipeline

-Open Jenkins dashboard using Username and Password.
+Open the Jenkins dashboard using Username and Password.

 Click on "New Item."

 Choose "Pipeline" and enter a name.

 Define the pipeline script.

 Save the pipeline job.

 Click "Build Now" to run the pipeline.

 6. Build and Push Docker Image